artemiscloud/activemq-artemis-operator/docs/manual/operator.md

   routingType: anycast
 ```

+    NOTE: The livenessqueue queue above should should only be used by the livness probe.

 ### The Readiness Probe

 As with the Liveness Probe the Readiness probe has a default probe if not configured.
 Unlike the readiness probe this is